VinceBurn/swift-foundation-addition/README.md

 # swift-foundation-addition
-Addition to Foundation class in Swift for iOS project
+extension to Foundation class in Swift for iOS project Foundation Helper class in Swift for iOS project (e.g. Generic WeakWrapper to allow the storage of a 'weak' collection)